hyperfiddle/rcf/README.md

-# RCF – a REPL-first test macro for Clojure/Script
+# RCF – a REPL-first test macro for Clojure/Script (now with async tests!)

 RCF turns your Rich Comment Forms into tests (in the same file as your functions).
 Send form or file to REPL to run tests and it squirts dopamine ✅✅✅.
 It's good, try it!